-- Results are greatly affected by TCP implementation.
-As is described in the BTC RFC, the TCP implementation on both the sending and receiving host operating systems can have a large influence on the achieved bandwidth.
-Any methodology that relies on a system's TCP implementation is therefore subject to its influence on its results.
-Furthermore, tuning the sending and receiving hosts, such as selecting the appropriate sized socket buffers, can have a profound influence on performance. - Results are affected by the TCP slow-start algorithm.
+- Results are affected by the TCP slow-start algorithm.
 For a fairly typical high-speed link (e.g.: capacity = OC-12, RTT = 50 ms), slow start takes about 1 second.
 Therefore short tests are dominated by slow start, and longer tests are more intrusive.
 Some tools try to factor out the effect of slow start. - TCP-based tools can be quite intrusive, putting a high load on the network.
-Experiments at SLAC have shown that to get a reasonable estimation of available bandwidth on a WAN using iperf requires about a 10 second test, which places a lot of unnecessary traffic on the network [8]. - Real applications are more bursty than most of these tools, and will therefore be more subject to router buffer overflows and queuing delays than tools like iperf. - TCP-based tools only measure end-to-end bandwidth, where often one wants to have hop-by-hop information as well.
+Experiments at SLAC have shown that, even for relatively low bandwidth delay products (e.g. 100 Mbits/s and 200 msec RTT), to get a reasonable estimation of available bandwidth on a WAN using iperf requires at least a 10 second test, which places a lot of unnecessary traffic on the network [8]. - Real applications are more bursty than most of these tools, and will therefore be more subject to router buffer overflows and queuing delays than tools like iperf.